nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </figcaption>
 </figure>

-{:start="6"}
+{:start="5"}
-6. **Task List** - A scrollable box that displays the list of tasks you have added to TaskBook.<br>The layout of a task is as follows, from left to right, top to bottom:
+5. **Task List** - A scrollable box that displays the list of tasks you have added to TaskBook.<br>The layout of a task is as follows, from top to bottom, left to right:
    * **Index** - The number TaskBook assigns to tasks you add.
 Can be reshuffled by the [`task sort`](#sorting-tasks--task-sort) [command](#using-the-examples-in-this-guide).
    * **Description** - The description of the tasks you add.
    * **Date** - If the task has a date assigned to it (i.e if the task is a deadline or event), the date will be at the end of the description in square brackets.